spacemeshos/product/api.md

 # Spacemesh API design and methodology

-This high-level documentation is intended to accompany the [Master API spec](https://docs.google.com/spreadsheets/d/1P89OVWdgJocPy0CGM43Ge7Sx_6dabCBEagaVQfOk9us/edit).
+This high-level documentation is intended to accompany the [master API spec](https://github.com/spacemeshos/api).

 ## Goal